OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4902.md

 # Event ID 4902: The Per-user audit policy table was created.

 ## Description
-Event ID 4902: The Per-user audit policy table was created.
+This event generates during system startup if Per-user audit policy is defined on the computer.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|